 Meet the caring people who take care of our community

-Bio Cremation uses water flow, heat and alkalinity instead of fire to reduce the body to ashes.
+Aquamation uses water flow, heat and alkalinity instead of fire to reduce the body a consistency similar to cremated ashes.

 Newcastle Funeral Home is a historic building in Newcastle, Ontario.
 Originally it was the home of Mr. Thomas Montague, who was one of Newcastle's most prominent and generous citizens.
 Thomas Montague was born in 1845 in London, England.
 He passed away in 1928.
 Rev. Scott Howard, his wife Clara and their two children also lived in the house with Montague.
 Rev. Howard died in 1939 in his 83rd year.
 Mrs. Howard stayed in the home until prior to her death in 1952.
 Shortly after, it became the South Haven Rest Home, which eventually went into bankruptcy, leaving the once beautiful home empty for a number of years.